 The RMC Band was formed in 1953.
 Starting as a Pipe and Drum Band, it has since grown to include a Brass & Reed Band, a Choir and a Highland Dance team.

 The RMC Band plays a very active and important role in College life by providing music for all parades and military functions.
 The Band has gained wide popularity through its participation in various public shows in the Kingston area such as charity concerts, performances for veterans’ groups and retirement homes.

-Experience is not required to join the band, as there are three military professional musicians who provide instruction and training.
+Experience is not required to join the band, as there are two military professional musicians who provide instruction and training.

 RMC also offers a wide range of clubs and recreational activities.
-These clubs, which are normally organized and administered by OCdts, provide an opportunity to participate in numerous military and civilian activities.
-A list of these clubs and activities is at Annex E.
+These clubs, which are normally organized and administered by officer cadets, provide an opportunity to participate in numerous military and civilian activities.

 |Shower thongs||1 pair|

 |Extra eye glasses||1 pair|

 |Jacket and tie/ladies suit (jacket w/ trousers or skirt) (RMC only)||1|

 |Casual shirts w/ a collar||2|